mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/bastion-hosts/index.md

     publicKeyFile: konvoy-ssh.pub
 ```

-Using this setting, the AWS provisioner will automatically creates two new EC2 instances with security groups configured to:
+Using the `nodePool` settings, the AWS provisioner automatically creates two new EC2 instances with security groups configured to:

 * Allow proxy SSH connections to the rest of the nodes.
 * Block remote SSH access to the cluster EC2 instances.